-Services that are covered for you What you must pay when you get these services in-network and out-of-network within 24 hours for the same circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of condition. urgently needed services that the plan must cover out of You pay these amounts until network are i) you need immediate care during the you reach the out-of-pocket weekend, or ii) you are temporarily outside the service area maximum. of the plan.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Urgently needed services are provided to treat a non-You do not pay this amount if emergency, unforeseen medical illness, injury, or condition you are admitted to the hospital that requires immediate medical care but given your within 24 hours for the same circumstances, it is not possible, or it is unreasonable, to condition. obtain services from network providers.
+If it is unreasonable You pay these amounts until given your circumstances to immediately obtain the medical you reach the out-of-pocket care from a network provider, then your plan will cover the maximum. urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
+Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-Covered services include urgently needed services obtained at a retail walk-in clinic or an urgent care center.
 Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plan's service area to obtain services.
-Services provided by a dentist are not covered.
-Virtual Behavioral Visits \$15 copayment using providers that have the ability and are UnitedHealthcare's Virtual Behavioral Visits lets you choose to see and speak to a mental health professional using your qualified to offer virtual behavioral visits. computer or a mobile device, like a tablet or smart phone.
-This service can be used for initial evaluation, medication management and ongoing counseling.
-Providers can't You pay these amounts until prescribe medications in all states.
-You can find a list of you reach the out-of-pocket maximum.
+Services provided by a